Nick2191/Resume-Page/README.md

-# Resume-Capstone-1
+# Personal Resume for Nick Kottis
-Personal Resume Capstone Project
+Personal Resume
 For Nick Kottis.
 All Rights Reserved